faveroo/faveroo/README.md

 ### 👨‍💻 About Me

-Backend-focused developer, passionate about building scalable and well-structured applications.
+Backend-focused developer, passionate about building scalable and well-structured applications. <br>
 Currently pursuing a degree in **Systems Analysis and Development (ADS)**.

 </div>